Issue Deep Dive

 How is Norwegian educational ODA changing?

-The successive governments of former Prime Minister Erna Solberg have made education Norway’s a top development policy priority since 2013.
+The governments of former Prime Minister Erna Solberg made education Norway’s a top development policy priority since 2013.
 This focus was reiterated in Norway’s April 2017 white paper on development priorities and the SDGs, Common responsibility for the common future – the SDGs and Norwegian development policy..
 Following this political prioritization, funding for education has grown significantly.
-Education ODA doubled between 2013 and 2017, and remained high until 2020.
+Education ODA doubled between 2013-2017, and remained high until 2020.
 The increase was driven by greater spending on primary education, in line with Norway’s focus on achieving universal primary education as a fundamental human right and a key driver of development.
-In 2021, however, Norway’s ODA for education decreased by 13% to US$390 million.
+In 2022, however, Norway’s ODA for education decreased by 34% to US$255 million.
+In the 2024 budget the funding to education is expected to be NOK996 million, or US$103 million, which is a slight decrease from the 2023-budget of NOK1 billion, or US$ 104 million.

 How does Norway allocation educational ODA?